suinleelab/contrastiveVI-reproducibility/README.md

 with a group of "background" cells (e.g. from healthy specimens). contrastiveVI is implemented in [scvi-tools](https://scvi-tools.org/).

+A standalone contrastiveVI package, along with Google Colab notebooks demonstrating its use on various scRNA-seq datasets, can be found at https://github.com/suinleelab/contrastiveVI.

 ## What you can do with contrastiveVI

 * If you have a dataset with cells in a background condition (e.g. from healthy